 The Pan-European Programme for the Intensive Monitoring of Forest Ecosystems, the so-called Level II Programme of the International Co-operative Programme on Assessments and Monitoring of Air Pollution Effects on Forests (ICP Forests of UN/ECE) provides the framework in which analysis of the effects of atmospheric loads and its temporal variation is investigated.
 The current monitoring programme of ICP Forest at the so-called 'Intensive Monitoring' (Level II) plots in the Netherlands includes the yearly assessment of the forest condition, foliar composition and the soil solution since 1992 at 14 sites (12 before 1995) and the five yearly assessment of a large number of more slowly changing parameters.
 The chemical composition of the groundwater has been measured three-monthly at the initial 12 sites during all years.
 In 1990 a national survey of the chemical composition of needles, litter, soil and soil solution was also conducted for 150 stands (De Vries and Leeters, 1994), which has been repeated in 1995 for 200 stands, including the 14 intensive monitoring plots.
 A new assessment is foreseen in the year 2000.
-Up until now throughfall (or atmospheric deposition) was not measured at the 14 plots.

-It is attractive to use throughfall measurements for estimation of atmospheric deposition, mainly because the measurements are easy to perform and relatively cheap compared to micro meteorological measurements.
+Throughfall measurements are attractive to use for estimation of atmospheric deposition, mainly because the measurements are easy to perform and relatively cheap compared to micro meteorological measurements.
 The relation between throughfall fluxes and atmospheric deposition is not always very clear.
 Wash-off processes from leaf and bark surfaces due to water passing through the canopy can increase concentrations relative to open field precipitation.
 The net-throughfall flux is determined by the net contribution of washed-off dry deposited gases and particles, interception of cloud water and re-evaporation of gases from the canopy.
 The kinetics of removal by wash-off may be as complex as the kinetics of dry deposition itself.
 Canopy interaction is, next to dry deposition, regarded as one of the most important factors influencing throughfall and stemflow composition for several ions.
 Both leaching from the canopy as well as canopy uptake of nutrients and gases have been found (e.g. Erisman and Draaijers, 1995).
 From studies on the influence of canopy exchange on the throughfall composition and studies comparing throughfall with deposition measurements it is generally concluded that for sodium and sulphur canopy exchange is negligible.
 Base cations and nitrogen species show large differences between throughfall and deposition as the result of canopy exchange: nitrogen is taken up whereas calcium, magnesium and potassium can be leached by the canopy.
 In order to determine deposition from throughfall of these components a canopy exchange model was developed, tested and refined (Draaijers and Erisman, 1996).
 In order to apply such a model, throughfall fluxes have to fulfil certain quality standards as described by Draaijers et al. (1996).
+Erisman et al. (1997) analysed the throughfall data measured between 1995 and 1996 at 14 plots, whereas Erisman et al. (2001) assessed the throughfall measurements made at four plots between 1995 and 2000.
+The last report focussed on the measurements made in 2000.

-IKC-Natuur co-ordinates the Dutch contribution to ICP Forest.
-ECN made throughfall measurements at the 4 Level II plots in the Netherlands between January 2000 and December 2000 using the method recommended by Draaijers et al., (1996).
-The research was financed by the EC through IKC-Natuur and by the Ministry of Housing, Physical Planning and the Environment (VROM).
+The Expert Centre of the Ministry of LNV (EC-LNV) co-ordinates the Dutch contribution to ICP Forest.
+ECN made throughfall measurements at the 4 Level II plots in the Netherlands between January 2001 and December 2001 using the method recommended by Draaijers et al., (1996).
+The research was financed by the EC through EC-LNV and by the Ministry of Housing, Physical Planning and the Environment (VROM).